Germoe/micro-service-email/README.md

-# Self-Hosted - One-Click GMail Micro Service
+# Self-Hosted - GMail Micro Service on Google Cloud Run

 This is a self-hosted micro-service that allows you to send emails using your own GMail account.
 It is hosted in your Google Cloud Project and requires almost no configuration.